lgaudencio/brain-tumor-detection/README.md

 * The client is interested in having a reliable and functional ML model to predict if an MRI scan of a brain has the absence or presence of a tumour.
 * The client is interested in having a dashboard at their disposal to obtain a prediction report of the examined MRI brain scans.

+## The rational to map the business requirements to the Data Visualisations and ML tasks

+All three business requirements that were set out in a previous section called “Business Requirements”, have been split into several user stories which were translated into Machine Learning Tasks.

+**Business Requirement 1: Data Visualisation**

+“The client is interested in conducting a study to visualise the difference in MRI scans between a healthy brain and one with a tumour.”

+User Stories:
+* As a client, I want an interactive dashboard that is easy to navigate so that I can view and understand the data which has been presented.

+* As a client, I want the mean and the standard deviation to be displayed for images that display a healthy scan and a tumour scan, so that I can visually differentiate the MRI scans.

+* As a client, I want to display the difference between an MRI scan that is of a healthy brain and an MRI scan of a brain that has the presence of a tumour, so that I can visually differentiate the MRI scans.

+* As a client, I want to display an image montage for MRI scans that are healthy and that have the presence of a tumour, so that I can visually differentiate the MRI scans.

+**Business Requirement 2: Classification**

+“The client is interested in having a reliable and functional ML model to predict if an MRI scan of a brain has the absence or presence of a tumour.”

+User Story:

+* As a client, I want to upload image(s) of the MRI scan results, so that the ML model can give me an immediate and accurate prediction on whether the image is healthy or has a tumour.

+**Business Requirement 3: Reporting**

+“The client is interested in having a dashboard at their disposal to obtain a prediction report of the examined MRI brain scans.”

+User Story:

+* As a client, I want to obtain a report from the ML predictions on new MRI scans.